My Mother Was Never a Kid: Premise

 The story revolved around Victoria Martin, a 14-year-old New Yorker whose attempts to be part of the current generation has gotten her into trouble at school (smoking in the girls' bathroom is cited as an example).
-When her mother Felicia finds out what happened and decides to ground her, Victoria argues with her and leaves the apartment, and takes a trip in the subway to meet her friend.
-During the ride, Victoria kept thinking about how her mother could not understand how she can relate to what she is going through and wonders if her mother was never a kid... until an accidental slam on the subway car brake causes Victoria to fall on the floor.
+When her mother Felicia finds out what happened and decides to ground her, Victoria argues with her, leaves the apartment and takes a trip on the subway to meet her friend.
+During the ride, Victoria kept thinking about how her mother could not understand how she could relate to what she was going through and wonder if her mother was ever a kid.Until an accidental slam on the subway car brake causes Victoria to fall on the floor.

-When Victoria comes to a few seconds later, she starts noticing something different: The subway car is clean and has no graffiti, people are dressed differently and when she gets off the train she is shocked that her neighborhood is nothing like the present day...it's 1944.
+When Victoria comes to a few seconds later, she starts noticing something different: The subway car is clean and has no graffiti; people are dressed differently and when she gets off the train, she is shocked that her neighborhood is nothing like the present day—it's 1944.
 As she tries to figure out what happened, she runs into another 14-year-old teen named CiCi, with whom she becomes fast friends.
-Victoria also discovers that she and CiCi seem to have a lot in common, only to discover that after CiCi invites her to stay at her house that CiCi's mother is Victoria's grandmother - and CiCi is the nickname of Felicia, who will be her mother in the future.
-This sudden surprise of fate gives Victoria a chance to learn a lot about her mother's past and at the same time learn about her own, which she will discover as she returns to the present day.
+Victoria also discovers that she and CiCi seem to have a lot in common, only to discover that after CiCi invites her to stay at her house, CiCi's mother is Victoria's grandma and CiCi is the nickname of Felicia, who will be her mother in the future.
+This sudden surprise of fate gives Victoria a chance to learn a lot about her mother's past and, at the same time, about her own, which she will discover as she returns to the present day.

 Reception and legacy

-The program was nominated for five Daytime Emmy Awards in 1981, taking home two for "Outstanding Individual Achievement in Children's Programming - Art Direction/Scenic Design/Set Decoration" and "Outstanding Individual Achievement in Children's Programming - Makeup and Hair Design."
+The program was nominated for five Daytime Emmy Awards in 1981, taking home two for "Outstanding Individual Achievement in Children's Programming—Art Direction/Scenic Design/Set Decoration" and "Outstanding Individual Achievement in Children's Programming—Makeup and Hair Design."

+The program was named to the ALA Notable Children's Videos list in 1980.

-The episode was also spoofed by RiffTrax, this time featuring Mary Jo Pehl and Bridget Nelson, on May, 12 2019.
+The episode was also spoofed by RiffTrax, this time featuring Mary Jo Pehl and Bridget Nelson, on May 12, 2019.